Children’s health

 When a child falls ill

-A feverish child or one who is otherwise ill cannot be taken to day care.
-When a child under 10 years of age suddenly falls ill, the child’s mother or father can stay at home to look after him/her.
+A feverish child or an otherwise ill child cannot be taken to day care.
+When a child under 10 years of age suddenly falls ill, the child’s mother or father can stay at home to take care of the child.
 This type of temporary child care leave can last for up to four days.
-The collective bargaining agreement states whether or not salary will be paid for this period.
+The collective agreement states whether or not salary will be paid for this period.

-If a child is ill and needs a doctor or a nurse, contact the health centre (terveysasema) in your municipality or a private clinic.
-Health centres are open from Monday to Friday, usually from 8 am to 4 pm.
-It is best to call the health centre in the morning as soon as it opens for appointments.
-The person making your appointment will evaluate what kind of treatment the child needs.
+If a child is ill and needs a doctor or a nurse, contact your local health and social services centre (sosiaali- ja terveyskeskus) or a private clinic.
+Health and social services centres are usually open from Monday to Friday from 8 am to 4 pm.
+It is best to call the health centre in the morning as soon as it opens for appointment booking.
+The person making the appointment will evaluate what kind of treatment the child needs.

-In the evenings and at weekends health centres are closed.
-At these times, acute cases and accidents are treated at emergency clinics (päivystys).
-If your child’s illness does not require immediate treatment, wait until the health centre opens again.
+Health and social services centres are closed in the evenings and at weekends.
+At those times, urgent illnesses and accidents are treated at the emergency clinic (päivystys).
+If your child’s illness does not require immediate treatment, wait until the health and social services centre opens again.
 Emergency services for children and the young are often arranged in a separate unit.

 You can also make a doctor’s appointment at a private clinic.
-These are also often open in the evenings, and sometimes you can get an appointment faster there.
-However, private health services are much more expensive for the customer than public ones.
+These are often also open in the evenings, and sometimes you can get an appointment faster there.
+However, private health services are much more expensive for the client than public ones.

-If you suspect that a child has ingested poison, you can ask the Poison Information Centre (Myrkytystietokeskus) for advice.
-The centre’s helpline is available 24 hours a day and its phone number is (09) 471 977.
+If you suspect that a child has ingested poison, you can ask the Poison Information Centre for advice.
+Its telephone service is available 24 hours a day.
+The telephone number is +358 9 471 977.

 You can find more information on the InfoFinland web page Emergencies.